Solidarity through the Arts

-It is important that as an art organization we show solidarity and support for those harmed by police brutality and systemic racism in the states as well as here at home.
+It is important that as an arts organization we show solidarity and support for those harmed by police brutality, systemic racism and anti-Indigenous racism in Canada and in the United States.
 We condemn racism and we affirm our commitment to fair and equitable treatment, representation, and prosperity for all peoples.
-We would like to acknowledge that our organization still has further to go to achieve this mission and will reflect on the meaningful actions we need to take to get there.
+We would like to acknowledge that our organization still has further to go to achieve this mission and will reflect on the meaningful actions we need to take, to get there.